The Centre

 The Dangoor Centre (מרכז דנגור) is the direct continuation of the Dangoor Program which was active from 2008-2018.
-The Centre began its official activities during the 2019 academic school year and operates out at Bar-Ilan University.
+The Centre began its official activities during the 2019 academic school year and operates out at the faculty of Humanities, Bar-Ilan University.

 The primary aim of the Sir Naim Dangoor Centre for Universal Monotheism (מרכז דת-עולם ע”ש סר נעים דנגור) is to return the humanities to its place as a connector between worlds and to act as an intercultural mediator.